Quoteme/quoteme.github.io/_posts/2021-10-30-sheaves_in_minecraft.md

 ## Conclusion

 This concept might look daunting at first and maybe even useless because of its' apparent abstractness.
-But in fact we are very far away from some abstract useless construct as I tried to visualize in this blog post.
-In fact the construct of a sheaf is quite natural as it canonically allows us to track data attached to open sets (or as is the case in Minecraft: track entities in unions of chunks).
+But in fact, we are very far away from some abstract useless construct as I tried to visualize in this blog post.
+In fact, the construct of a sheaf is quite natural as it canonically allows us to track data attached to open sets (or as is the case in Minecraft: track entities in unions of chunks).